 What medium are you most comfortable in?

-If you’re like me who loves to read and write, it’s always a good idea to have a good old’ blog.
+If you’re like me who loves to read and write, it’s always a good idea to have a good ol’ blog.
 It’s much more flexible because you can have a platform where you can share words, pictures, or videos.
 (I’ll write about how to build your own blog soon.)

 Do you like talking?
 Do you feel confident speaking in front of a camera?
 Does shooting and editing videos often sound like something you’d want to do every day?
 If that’s you, go with a vlog!
 There are many platforms you can use, such as YouTube, Instagram, or Facebook.
-(I’ve never tried it so I’ll just send you to this useful vlogging guide I found.)

 Don’t like writing or talking too much?
 You can still share your experiences on Instagram!
 This is a promising website for content creators in the travel niche because it’s a visual platform, and it can be more engaging for your audience.